merklejerk/wacom-profile-daemon/README.md

 * A value of `"app"` will remap the tablet to the combined area of the active window and its children.
 This is what most people will want.
 * A value of `"window"` will remap the tablet to the active window.
-Your pen will only be able to move within the window, potentially giving you more tablet resolution to work with.
+Your pen will only be able to move within the window.
 Note that this will also restrict the pen area to within dialog windows.
 * An identifier (such as `"HDMI-0"`, or `"DP-1"`) will remap the tablet to the display that identifier belongs to.
 You can find the identifiers for all your displays with the `xrandr` tool.